no_change

 - 6

-In a jug, pour the chopped eggs, the drained tuna, the oil-packed anchovy fillets, and the desalted capers (you can desalinate them by rinsing them under fresh, cold water).
+In a jug, combine the chopped eggs, drained tuna, oil-packed anchovy fillets, and desalted capers (rinse them under fresh, cold water if needed).

 - 7

 Finally, add the broth little by little.
-Use an immersion blender (or a regular blender) and add more broth if needed.
-Blend 20 until you obtain a smooth cream.
+Use an immersion blender (or a regular blender) to blend until smooth.
+If necessary, add more broth.

 - 8

-At this point, the meat should be completely cold.
-Slice it thinly with a knife with a smooth blade.
-Arrange the slices on a serving platter and pour the cream in the middle.
-Finally, decorate with caper berries, some whole and some cut in half, and your vitello tonnato is ready.
+Slice the cooled meat thinly with a knife and arrange it on a serving platter.
+Pour the cream in the middle and decorate with caper berries, both whole and cut in half.

 Ago's Notes